 What is the main cause of dry socket?

-As mentioned before, the main cause of dry socket is a partial or a complete loss of a blood clot in the tooth socket following extraction.
-This blood clot forms in order to protect the exposed socket and the jawbone present beneath the teeth.
+The main cause of dry socket is a partial or a complete loss of a blood clot in the tooth socket after extraction.
+This clot protects the exposed socket and jawbone.
 If this blood clot gets lost or does not form at all, the underlying jawbone is exposed and healing is delayed.

-Now let's have a look at some of the main causes of dry socket.
+Now let's have a look at some other factors that can contribute to dry socket complications:

 Any pre-existing infection of the oral cavity prior to tooth extraction, for instance, periodontal disease, may cause an improper formation of the blood clot.
 Even if the blood clot is somehow formed, the oral bacteria present in the mouth may cause its breakdown.